Poetic Computation: Detroit 2019

 Slideshow photographs by Russel Stewart.

-Feel free to contact us with any questions about the summer camp at email@example.com.
+Feel free to contact us with any questions about the Poetic Computation: Detroit at firstname.lastname@example.org.

 SFPC is filled with amazing people and an open mindset to learning, and doing.
 It has taught me different ways of thinking, ones that I would be sure to bring back to my endeavors outside of the art world.